Industrial Collaboration: "Implementation of computational intelligence algorithms for the automation of business workflow at BuildMapper"

 Student Researcher: Jaime Christiaanse (B.A., Honours, Psychology)

 Bumblebees are social animals that use visual information about other bees to choose flowers (Leadbeater & Chittka, 2009).
 Workers prefer flowers that are occupied by another bee when the occupier is large relative to the flower, and when occupied flowers are relatively rare in the field compared to empty flowers (Plowright et. al., 2013).
-It is unclear whether this preference is due to workers viewing others as competitors, signaling a flower has been depleted of its food resources; informers, signaling the flowers that are abundant in food resources; or cheaters, looking to steal rewards from the occupier (Lihoreau, Pasquaretta & Heeb, 2016; Service & Plowright, 2002).
+It is unclear whether this preference is due to workers viewing others as competitors, signalling a flower has been depleted of its food resources; informers, signalling the flowers that are abundant in food resources; or cheaters, looking to steal rewards from the occupier (Lihoreau, Pasquaretta & Heeb, 2016; Service & Plowright, 2002).
 Stress also influences food-finding behaviour and decision making in bumblebees and honeybees (Bateson, Desire, Gartside, & Wright, 2011; Perry, Baciadonna, & Chittka, 2016).
 It is not known whether the preference for occupied flowers, and therefore, social learning in general, is modulated by workers’ internal states; whether it be stress or an unexpected positive reward (Bateson et al., 2011; Perry et al., 2016).
 Here, we investigate reasons under which the preference for occupied flowers varies with the internal state of B. impatiens workers.
 To manipulate the workers’ internal state, we present workers with a droplet of 1 M rewarding sugar solution, or 1 mM aversive quinine solution prior to releasing the worker into a 12-arm radial arm maze.
 Data collection is ongoing, but currently, workers’ choice proportions do not significantly deviate from the expected values in both quinine (Gp = 0.80, p = 0.37, n = 9) and sugar (Gp = 0.66, p = 0.42, n = 7) conditions.
 There was a significant difference between preferences for occupied and empty flowers in sugar exposed workers (p = 0.005, GP = 8.025, GH = -58.697).
 There was not a significant difference between preferences for occupied and empty flowers in quinine exposed workers (p = 0.130, GP = 2.297, GH = 298.054).
 These results suggest that quinine removes the preference for occupied seen in the sugar exposed workers and in previous research.
 There was not a significant difference between the corridor a worker was facing at the beginning of flight and the first choice (p = 0.231).
 This result suggests the first choice was dependent on the angle of departure, and the angle of departure was random because workers could not see the flowers before they began flying due to a lip blocking the view from the maze stage, as well as the partitions between the corridors.